Charles Oliveira: 2020

-Oliveira was scheduled to meet Beneil Dariush on October 4, 2020 at UFC on ESPN: Holm vs. Aldana However, Oliveira pulled out of the fight in early September for undisclosed reasons.
+Oliveira was scheduled to meet Beneil Dariush on October 4, 2020, at UFC on ESPN: Holm vs. Aldana.
+However, Oliveira pulled out of the fight in early September for undisclosed reasons.

 Oliveira faced Tony Ferguson on December 12, 2020, at UFC 256 in the co-main event.
-After locking in a tight armbar that hyperextended Ferguson's elbow in the first round, Oliveira won the fight via unanimous decision.
-It was his first victory by decision since his fight against Jeremy Stephens in 2014.
-This win earned him his eleventh Performance of the Night award.
+After nearly submitting Ferguson with an armbar in the first round, Oliveira won the fight via unanimous decision.
+It was his first win by decision since his fight against Jeremy Stephens in 2014.

 UFC Lightweight Champion

 2021

-Oliveira faced former three–time Bellator Lightweight Champion Michael Chandler for the vacant UFC Lightweight Championship, following previous champion Khabib Nurmagomedov's retirement, while headlining UFC 262 on May 15, 2021.
-Despite being dropped by Chandler in the first round, Oliveira won the fight via technical knockout early in the second round to claim the UFC Lightweight Championship.
+Oliveira faced former three-time Bellator Lightweight Champion Michael Chandler for the vacant UFC Lightweight Championship, following previous champion Khabib Nurmagomedov's retirement, while headlining UFC 262 on May 15, 2021.
+Despite being dropped by Chandler in the first round, Oliveira won the fight via technical knockout early in the second round to claim the title.
 With the knockout win, he broke yet another record, recording the most finishes in UFC history.
 This win also earned Oliveira the Performance of the Night bonus award.

 Oliveira made his first title defense against former UFC Interim Lightweight champion Dustin Poirier on December 11, 2021, at UFC 269.
-After being knocked down in the first round, Oliveira won the bout by submitting Poirier by standing rear-naked choke in the first minute of the third round.
+After being knocked down in the first round, Oliveira won the fight by submitting Poirier with a standing rear-naked choke in the first minute of the third round.
 The win also earned Oliveira his twelfth Performance of the Night bonus award, a new record for the company.